Schéma d’aménagement et de développement

 NOTE TO THE READER #12 JUNE 2017 and RCI 229-1

-This chapter creates a snapshot of the MRC, notably about that pertaining to the territory's synergy with the Montreal metropolitan region and related concerns, the importance of bodies of water, the limited accessibility to MRC territory, the lack of cultural and hospitality services, the presence of large infrastructure, Mont Rigaud as an exceptional natural attraction, and dynamic agriculture.
+This chapter takes a look at the MRC and where it stands today, notably regarding that which pertains to the territory’s synergy with the Montreal metropolitan region and related concerns, the importance of bodies of water, the limited accessibility to MRC territory, the lack of cultural and hospitality services, the presence of large infrastructure, Mont Rigaud as an exceptional natural attraction, as well as the region’s dynamic agriculture.

 THE DEMOGRAPHIC CONTEXT